-Senvest recorded a net loss attributable to the common shareholders of (\$54.8) million or (\$19.47) per diluted common share for the period ended March 31, 2016.
-This compares to net earnings attributable to common shareholders of \$68 million or \$24.21 per diluted common share for the first quarter of 2015 year.
-After a 2015 year where there was significant appreciation in the US dollar versus the Canadian dollar, the first quarter of 2016 resulted in a reversal of some of that appreciation.
-In the quarter a currency translation loss of about \$45 million increased the loss attributable to common shareholders.
-This amount is not reported in the Company's income statement rather it is reflected in the Comprehensive income.
-The Company remains committed to being profitable over the long-term.
+Servest recorded a net income attributable to the owners of the parent of \$47.8 million or \$17.24 per basic and diluted common share for the quarter ended March 31, 2017.
+This compares to net loss attributable to owners of the parent of (\$54.8) million or (\$19.47) per basic and diluted common share for the first quarter in 2016.
+After a 2015 year where there was significant appreciation in the US dollar versus the Canadian dollar, the period since has seen a reversal of some of that appreciation.
+For the first quarter of 2017 the result has been a currency translation loss of about \$7.3 million.
+This amount is not reported in the Company's income statement rather it is reflected in its Comprehensive income.